IntelLabs/hec-p-isa-tools/kerngen/README.md

 `high level instruction` which is then mapped to its corresponding `low level p-ISA instruction`. `kerngen` uses a common unix command line utility convention and the resulting p-ISA kernel is sent to `stdout`.

+## Internals
+`Generator` responsible for dealing with the manifest file and loading appropriate kernel class.

+`Parser` responsible for parsing the input kernel language and creating the correct corresponding command objects for the interpreter to process.

 # Input kernel language